Why don’t women leave abusive relationships?

 Danger and fear

 One of the most important reasons women don’t leave is because it can be incredibly dangerous.
 The fear that women feel is very real – there is a huge rise in the likelihood of violence after separation.
-55% of the women killed by their ex-partner or ex-spouse in 2017 were killed within the first month of separation and 87% in the first year (Femicide Census, 2018).
+41% (37 of 91) of women killed by a male partner/former partner in England, Wales and Northern Ireland in 2018 had separated or taken steps to separate from them.
+Eleven of these 37 women were killed within the first month of separation and 24 were killed within the first year (Femicide Census, 2020).

 Domestic abuse often relies on isolating the victim: the perpetrator works to weaken her connections with family and friends, making it extremely difficult to seek support.
 Perpetrators will often try and reduce a woman’s contact with the outside world to prevent her from recognising that his behaviour is abusive and wrong.
 Isolation leads women to become extremely dependent on their controlling partner.

 Shame, embarrassment or denial

 Perpetrators are often well respected or liked in their communities because they are charming and manipulative.
 This prevents people recognising the abuse and isolates the woman further.
 The perpetrator often minimises, denies or blames the abuse on the victim.
 Victims may be ashamed or make excuses to themselves and others to cover up the abuse.